For those of you watching on the Ditto Cam wondering what it is that I am moving and grooving to here, I was listening to Music Maestro Barry White.

 GOP backers offer immigration bill change.

-Uh Lindsay Gramnesty from South Carolina has moved an amendment that says illegals must touch back.
+Lindsey Gramnesty from South Carolina has moved an amendment that says illegals must touch back.

-They must go back to their home countries to get Z visas instead of presto.
+They must go back to their home countries to get Z visas instead of Presto.

-The current legislation is that after the president signs a bill, 24 hours later, background check on all these people, hardy har har.
+The current legislation is that after the president signs a bill 24 hours later, a background check on all these people, Hardy Harhar, and then they're illegal, not citizens, but it doesn't matter.

 They only pay the fines in this bill if they become citizens.